 Unsightly as they are, under eye bags are not a hopeless case.
 Understanding the key causes of these fretful facial features is an important step in reaching a remedy.
 Here are some words of wisdom about the leading causes of under eye bags and the best ways to deal with them.

 Yes, the fountain of youth is one myth that many of us wish we could prove true, but the reality is that we cannot turn back the clock.
-"With the aging process, the ligaments underneath your eyes that hold back fatty tissue begin to weaken, and the tissue can fall forward to form under eye bags," comments Ryan Nakamura, O.D., a VSP doctor at Natomas Optometry in Sacramento, CA.
+"With the aging process, the ligaments underneath your eyes that hold back fatty tissue begin to weaken, and the tissue can fall forward to form under eye bags," comments Ryan Nakamura, O.D., a VSP network doctor at Natomas Optometry in Sacramento, CA.

 Along with age, heredity can be another eye bag initiator.
 Even though you can't treat the underlying cause, getting creative with a quality concealer and some revitalizing cream is a promising approach to disguising your sag bag "inheritance."